 Service Day Preparations.

-Along with the generic canned foods, we have some extra “goodie bags” we will give the program.
-These bags will be filled with set-aside food and a miniature set of our newly released board games.
+Along with canned foods, we have some extra “goodie bags” we will give the program.
+These bags will be filled with set-aside food and a miniature set of our newly-released board games.
 Employees will be asked to stock these bags before we make the final delivery.

 Procedure